Skip to main content

 Buy on Amazon

-Jarrod'sTech tested 35 gaming laptops in 2025 and ranked the Legion Pro 7i at the very top.
-The reason is straightforward: it consistently posted higher frame rates than laptops with identical GPUs.
-Lenovo's aggressive power delivery squeezes every last frame out of the RTX 5070 Ti, and the difference shows up in demanding titles like Cyberpunk 2077 and Black Myth Wukong at native 1440p.
+Jarrod's Tech tested 35 gaming laptops in 2025 and again ranked the Legion Pro 7i at the top of the year.
+The reason is straightforward: it consistently posts higher frame rates than rivals using the exact same RTX 5070 Ti silicon.
+Lenovo's aggressive power delivery squeezes every last frame out of the chip, and the difference shows up in demanding titles like Cyberpunk 2077 and Black Myth: Wukong at native 1440p.

 What It Won't Do

-The 400-watt power brick weighs 2.6 lbs and is roughly the size of a hardcover book.
-Combined with the 5.85 lb laptop, you're carrying over 8 lbs total.
-Jarrod'sTech also called out the missing Thunderbolt 5 and lack of IR camera for Windows Hello as puzzling omissions on a laptop that costs $2,000+.
-And Lenovo's decision to remove rear ports for better airflow means all your cables dangle off the sides.
+The 400-watt power brick weighs over 2 lbs and is roughly the size of a hardcover book.
+Combined with the 5.85 lb laptop, you're carrying more than 8 lbs total before adding the bag.
+Jarrod's Tech also called out the missing Thunderbolt 5 and the absent IR camera for Windows Hello as baffling omissions on a $2,000+ laptop, especially when the much cheaper MSI Vector 16 includes Thunderbolt 5.
+Lenovo also moved every port to the rear of the chassis this generation.
+The thermal logic checks out, but the practical effect is that all your cables now dangle behind the screen rather than out the sides.

 What It Won't Do